azurecurve/azrcrv-events/readme.txt

 # Screenshots

-1. Create new announcement in the custom post type.
+1. Create new event in the custom post type.
-2. Add widget to widget area and select category.
+2. Add widget to widget area, select category and amend defaults if necessary.
-3. Widget displayed on front end when announcement meets date criteria.
+3. Widget displaying events in sidebar.
+4. Page showing output of events shortcode.

 == Frequently Asked Questions ==